pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 ## What is pessimistic locking?

 When one user is editing a record and we maintain an exclusive lock on that record, another user is prevented from modifying this record until the lock is released or the transaction is completed.
 This explicit locking is known as a pessimistic lock.
-In our earlier example discussed above, when Ritesh started editing the title, Mohan will be prevented from editing the same product.
+In our earlier example discussed above, when Ritesh started editing the title, Mohan is prevented from editing the same product.

-In the majority of the cases, we would only need optimistic locking thereby avoiding pessimistic locking at the most.
+In the majority of the cases, we would only need optimistic locking, thereby avoiding pessimistic locking at the most.
 We also gain performance by moving from an explicit (pessimistic) lock to an optimistic lock which checks the record at the time of an update instead of locking the record for the entire transaction.

 ## How to implement optimistic locking in Rails?

-It's fairly simple and straightforward to implement optimistic locking in Rails as ActiveRecord provides a built-in mechanism.
+It's relatively simple and straightforward to implement optimistic locking in Rails as ActiveRecord provides a built-in mechanism.

-By adding a `lock_version` column to any ActiveRecord model, Rails will automatically check this column before updating a record.
+By adding a `lock_version` column to any ActiveRecord model, Rails automatically checks this column before updating a record.
 Every update operation on the record increments the `lock_version` column value.
-If a record is instantiated twice, it will raise a `StaleObjectError` for the last saved record once the first record is updated.
+If a record is instantiated twice, it raises a `StaleObjectError` for the last saved record once the first record is updated.

 From our earlier example:
 ```